Political clubs

 The seal of the Jacobin Club, circa 1791

-In the capital, Breton Club deputies began meeting in a Dominican monastery on the Rue Saint-Honoré, not far from the Tuileries.
+With the revolution now shifted to the capital, Breton Club deputies began assembling again here, meeting in a Dominican monastery on the Rue Saint-Honoré, not far from the Tuileries.
 They adopted the formal title Société des amis de la Constitution (‘Society of the Friends of the Constitution’).
 The popular press, however, scornfully referred to them as the Jacobins, a local colloquialism for Dominican monks.

 political club